antonio-bravo/package-demo/README.md

     $ git push
     ```

-6. Create a file `.github/workflows/release-package.yml` and copde the following content to it:
+6. Create a file `.github/workflows/release-package.yml` and copy the following content to it:

     ```YAML
     name: Node.js Package